-The Russian government Il-96-300PU aircraft on approach to Alaska will be protected by US Air Force fighters, retired Major General of the Royal Canadian Air Force Scott Clancy told Newsweek.
+The Russian government aircraft Il-96-300PU will be protected by US Air Force fighters on approach to Alaska, Newsweek was told by retired Royal Canadian Air Force Major General Scott Clancy.

-The officer recalled that there are two major US Air Force bases in Alaska - Elmendorf-Richardson and Fairbanks.
+The officer recalled that two major US Air Force bases are located in Alaska — Elmendorf-Richardson and Fairbanks.

 In addition to the latest fifth-generation F-22 and F-35 fighters, these sites also house E-3 Airborne Warning and Control System (AWACS) long-range radar detection aircraft.

-Il-96 is a Soviet wide-body long-range aircraft.
-The Il-96-300 modification is used by the "Russia" special flight unit for important government transportation.
+Il-96 is a Soviet wide-body long-haul aircraft.
+The Il-96-300 modification is used by the "Russia" special flight detachment for important government transportation.

 On the morning of August 15, the media reported that the first Il-96-300PU aircraft had already arrived in Alaska ahead of the Russia-US summit.